dwarvesf/handbook/guides/conduct-a-meeting.md

 ---
-title: Conduct A Meeting
+title: How to conduct a meeting
 date: 2018-07-10
-description: Meeting has always played an integral part in every corporate office.
-To optimize a productive meeting, it is vital to conduct individuals gathering without wasting time and directly get to the point, to deliver new information or discuss crucial issues.
+description: Meetings are important, but they need structure to be productive.
+This guide covers the essentials for running meetings smoothly, respecting everyone's time, and getting things done.
 authors:
   - tieubao
 tags:
-  - guideline
+  - handbook
-  - operations
+  - meeting
-  - performance
+  - guide
 ---

-Meeting has always played an integral part in every corporate office.
-To optimize a productive meeting, it is vital to conduct individuals gathering without wasting time and directly get to the point, to deliver new information or discuss crucial issues.

-And that begins with a smooth collaboration between these following essential aspects.
+Meetings are a staple in our work, helping us share info and tackle issues.
+But let's be honest, they can easily become time-wasters if not run well.
+To make them productive, we need a clear process that gets straight to the point.

+Here are the key things to get right:

-### Timeline
+### Scheduling & Logistics

+Get the basics sorted ahead of time:

-* Announce meeting time **at least one day** before the meeting happens.
+* **Give notice:** Announce the meeting time **at least one day** beforehand.
-* Create Google Meet link
+* **Video link:** Create a Google Meet link (or similar).
-* Sync on Basecamp schedule
-* Notify all related participants.
+* **Sync:** Add the meeting to the relevant Basecamp schedule.
+* **Notify:** Make sure all participants know about it.

-### Agenda
+### Clear agenda
-Meetings can often be awry due to a vague agenda.
-A specific and detailed meeting purpose will save attendees from meaningless gap during those 30 or 60 minutes of gathering.
-Meeting host’s responsibility is to provide people with the topic that needs to be discussed or argued as attendees must prepare their perspectives and opinions towards it.

-A clarified agenda rewards people with a clarified outcome.
+Meetings often drift without a clear purpose.
+A **specific, detailed agenda** prevents wasted time.

+* **Host's job:** Clearly state the topic(s) for discussion.
+* **Attendee's job:** Come prepared with thoughts and perspectives on the agenda items.

+A clear agenda leads to clear outcomes.
+Simple as that.

-### Participants confirmation
+### Participant confirmation
-Invited participants are required to submit their confirmation at least three hours before the meeting begins.
-By the time he or she receives the meeting schedule through email, they are asked to respond with a confirmation of attendance of absence.

-Should the participant cannot be able to attend the meeting, a reasonable explanation must be filled in and delivered on the same day.
+We need to know who's coming.

+* **RSVP:** Please confirm your attendance (or absence) via the meeting invite **at least three hours** before the start time.
+* **Can't make it?** Let the organizer know why, preferably on the same day you receive the invite.

-### Meeting minute
+### Meeting notes (Minutes)
-With the importance of recording what was done and what needs to be followed up, meeting minutes are considered a great value.
-It stores things that were discussed and decided, actions that must be taken and people who in charge.

-Meeting minutes are usually recorded by a secretary, but at Dwarves, these can be done by any appointed individual and should include the following things:
+Keeping track of what was discussed and decided is crucial.
+Meeting notes (or minutes) serve as the official record.

+* **What they capture:** Decisions made, actions needed, who owns those actions, and deadlines.
+* **Who takes them?** Anyone can be designated to take notes (not just a secretary).

+**Good meeting notes include:**

-* Meeting date, time and location
+* Date, time, and location (or video link)
 * Meeting purpose
-* Names of attendees and those who were unable to attend
+* List of attendees (and absentees)
-* Agenda items
+* Agenda items discussed
-* Concluded decision
+* Decisions reached
-* Actions that need to be done, with deadlines and who it was assigned to
-* Date, time and location of the follow up meeting
+* Action items (with owners and due dates)
+* Details for any follow-up meeting